Move over Slack — Space is a new project management platform for developers – TechCrunch

-While file sharing, time tracking, email integration, Gantt Charts, and budget management are usually some of the most requested features in the average project management platform, we still have a proliferation of tools taking a multiplicity of approaches to the problem of just managing something.
+While file sharing, time tracking, email integration, Gantt charts and budget management are usually some of the most requested features in the average project management platform, we still have a proliferation of tools taking a multiplicity of approaches to the problem of just managing something.

 Most people in tech are by now familiar with Slack, Asana, Notion, Trello, Azure DevOps, GitLab and GitHub.
 But the sector is still booming.
-Last month Microsoft Teams had over 20 million active users up from 13 million in July.
+Last month, Microsoft Teams had more than 20 million active users, up from 13 million in July.
 Slack reported more than 10 million daily active users in the second quarter.
-Adobe just launched a collaboration tool, Notion is super hot, Frame.io raised $50 million, Microsoft has Fluid.
+Adobe just launched a collaboration tool, Notion is super hot, Frame.io raised $50 million and Microsoft has Fluid.
 Even WordPress is getting in on the act.

 (When is someone going to make something for journalists?
 Oh, we’re poor.
 I forgot).